Madhusudhana7259/Face-Emotion-Detection/README.md

 ### Project Title
-**Face Emotion Detection**
+**Real-time Face Emotion Detection**

 ### Description
-This project focuses on detecting human faces in images using computer vision techniques and deep learning models.
-It leverages a MobileNet architecture for efficient detection and employs various image processing operations to enhance detection capabilities.
+This project focuses on real-time detection and recognition of emotions from human faces using computer vision techniques and deep learning models.
+It utilizes a MobileNet architecture for efficient face detection and emotion recognition, leveraging the camera feed to provide instantaneous feedback on detected emotions.

 ### Table of Contents
 1. [Introduction](#introduction)